Housing Needs Assessment

 About the Project

-Commerce City is currently conducting a Housing Needs Assessment.
+Commerce City conducted a Housing Needs Assessment.
 A Housing Needs Assessment (HNA) is a comprehensive study designed to evaluate the types and availability of housing within a community.
 It identifies existing housing conditions, affordability challenges, and potential gaps to help plan for future housing needs and prioritize strategies.
-The HNA project began in early 2025 and is expected to be completed by the end of the year.
+The HNA project began in early 2025 and was completed at the end of the year.

 Key Project Milestones & Engagement Opportunities